Predictive Engagement vs Reactive Marketing

 Predictive Engagement vs Reactive Marketing: Timing as a Competitive Advantage

-The above comparative view proves that predictive engagement creates an advantage, as it helps brands understand customer intent during active customer intent windows by identifying recurring patterns in customer behaviour.
+The above comparative view demonstrates that predictive engagement creates an advantage, as it helps brands understand customer intent during active windows by identifying recurring patterns in customer behaviour.

 Reactive marketing is a slower process that responds only after customer actions occur, reducing the relevance of engagement.